 Almost all of Barcelona’s districts have experienced double digit price increases in all of the last 6 years.
 The Old Town has lead the way with increases of over 20% most years.
 Sant Martí (the area nearest the beach that includes Poblenou and Diagonal Mar) has been another strong performer.
 These are districts that for various reasons appeal to foreign buyers and that were some of the cheapest areas to buy in Barcelona 10 years ago.
 Over the past 10 years property prices across districts have converged substantially.
 This suggests that bargain districts do not exist to the extent that they used to.

 These figures demonstrate that Barcelona has undergone a sustained period of robust property price increases over the last 6 years.
 There are various factors driving this growth including the unusually low cost of borrowing, a strong Spanish economy with a paradoxically weak stock market offering poor investment returns, increasing employment, increasing tourism requiring property for hotel use and the impact of growing foreign demand on Barcelona’s fixed supply of property.

 The behaviour of foreign demand for property in Barcelona will be a key factor in determining the direction and rate of property price changes in Barcelona’s key districts over the coming years.
 In recent years there has been a notable increase in demand for property in Barcelona amongst foreign buyers.
-The British are leading the way but they are far from alone.
-Other foreign buyers include the Irish, Dutch, Germans, Belgians, Scandinavians, Russians and the French.
-We believe that this trend will increase over the coming years as European integration, increasing labour mobility, technology and low cost travel enable more people than ever before to base themselves out of Barcelona for all or part of the year.
+The British are leading the way, but they are far from alone: Other foreign buyers include the Irish, Dutch, Germans, Belgians, Scandinavians, Russians and the French.
+I believe that this trend will increase over the coming years as European integration, increasing labour mobility, technology and low cost travel enable more people than ever before to base themselves out of Barcelona for all or part of the year.
 However, this outcome should not be taken for granted.
 If the political (nationalistic) and economic situation deteriorates, Barcelona may loose its appeal for foreigners.